Forests of the Iberian Peninsula: Quejigares

 The term quejigar refers to forests of many different characteristics.
 Forests of Algerian oaks (Quercus canariensis) are well represented in western Andalusia and very patchily by hybridizations in Catalonia and the Cordillera Mariánica.
 They are the most demanding as to temperature and humidity, and therefore do not usually stray too far from areas with a maritime climate; they prefer the cooler, shady northward slopes, damp meadows and the banks of streams of the lower ground.
-In general, they alternate with the Cork Oaks, which they displace in the coolest zones; both prefer siliceous soils.
+In general, they alternate with the cork oaks, which they displace in the coolest zones, as both prefer siliceous soils.
 In the clearings and degraded stages of these forests los piornos (Teline sp., Cytisus baeticus), heather (Erica arborea, Erica scoparia), and rock rose (Halimium lasianthum) are common.

 Los quejigares of Portuguese oaks (Quercus faginea subsp faginea) are the most typical and common of the peninsula, since they are found from the Serranía de Ronda in Andalusia to the lower slopes of the Pyrenees.
 They are much more resistant to the cold and damp than Q. canariensis; on the other hand, they need cooler and deeper soils than the Holm oaks with which they come into contact.
-Although they can grow in any type of soil, in siliceous soils the usually play a secondary part with respect to Holm oaks, cork oaks, and Pyrenean oaks; it is only on chalky soils that it forms forests of any consideration, especially in the northeast quadrant and centre of the Peninsula.
+Although they can grow in any type of soil, in siliceous soils they usually play a secondary part compared to Holm oaks, cork oaks, and Pyrenean oaks; it is only on chalky soils that it forms forests of any consideration, especially in the northeast quadrant and centre of the Peninsula.
 The natural area corresponding to the quejigo is frequently the black pine (Pinus nigra subsp salzmannii), which often has been extended at its expense.

 Los quejigares can often include maples, serbales, European serviceberry or snowy mespilus (Amelanchier ovalis), common privet (Ligustrum vulgare L.) and common dogwood (Cornus sanguinea); their degradation can lead to extensive thickets of box.

-The last quejigo, Quercus faginea subsp broteri requires the most moisture and is least resistant to cold.
-It is found principally in the southwest quadrant and prefers siliceous soils, somewhat cool.
+The last quejigo, Quercus faginea subsp broteri, requires the most moisture and is least resistant to cold.
+The quejigar is principally in the southwest quadrant and prefers siliceous soils, somewhat cool.
 More frequently than in pure concentrations, it is found mixed with cork oaks and Holm oaks.